BSDExabio/OpenMM-on-Summit/README.md

 ## Running OpenMM simulations at scale on Summit
 See the `ensemble_simulations/` and `minimization_and_analysis/`  subdirectories for codes and discussion of running OpenMM simulations across many nodes of Summit.
-These codes are also transferable to other HPC resources with minor to no changes.